paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-247-procurement-of-commercial-products-and-commercial-services.md

 #### Effective Date of 2018 Amendment
 Amendment by Pub.
 L. 115–232 effective Jan.
 1, 2020, subject to a savings provision, see section 836(h) of Pub.
 L. 115–232, set out as an Effective Date of 2018 Amendment; Savings Provision note under [section 453b of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section453b&num=0&edition=prelim), Domestic Security.

-#### Increase in Air Force and Navy Use of Used Commercial Dual-Use Parts in Certain Aircraft and Engines
+#### Bridging Operational Objectives and Support for Transition Program
 Pub.
+L. 119–60, div.
+A, title XVIII, § 1833, Dec.
+18, 2025, 139 Stat.
+1253, provided that: “(a) Establishment.—The Director of the Defense Innovation Unit shall establish a program to be known as the ‘Bridging Operational Objectives and Support for Transition program’ (in this section referred to as the ‘BOOST program’) to accelerate the adoption or integration of commercial technologies into programs of record or fielded capabilities of the Department of Defense. “(b) Program Execution.—Not later than 90 days after the date of the enactment of this Act [Dec.
+18, 2025], the Secretary of Defense shall issue guidance to—“(1) allow portfolio acquisition executives, program managers, or product support managers to request from the Director assistance in identifying, adopting, or integrating commercial technologies; and “(2) require the Director to—“(A) review commercial technologies in response to each request and identify viable commercial technologies to address the issue presented by such request; “(B) upon request, execute coordinated development, experimentation, or integration of identified commercial technologies to enable adoption or integration of commercial technologies into programs of record or fielded capabilities; and “(C) establish criteria to allow the Director to terminate assistance provided in response to a request. “(c) Support to Other Programs.—The Director shall ensure the BOOST program works in coordination with other authorities, programs, and activities of the Department of Defense responsible for adoption or integration of commercial technologies into programs of record or fielded capabilities, including—“(1) the Defense Research and Development Rapid Innovation Program established under [section 4061(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4061/a&num=0&edition=prelim), United States Code; “(2) the Small Business Innovation Research Program and the Small Business Technology Transfer Program established under section 9 of the Small Business Act ([15 U.S.C.
+639](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section639&num=0&edition=prelim) [[15 U.S.C.
+638](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section638&num=0&edition=prelim)]); and “(3) urgent acquisition of items established under [section 3601 of title 10](./chapter-253-rapid-acquisition-procedures.md#section-3601), United States Code. “(d) Funding.—Subject to the availability of appropriations, amounts authorized to be appropriated the [sic] Director of the Defense Innovation Unit may be used to carry out the BOOST program. “(e) Report.—Not later than two years after the date of the enactment of this Act, the Secretary of Defense, in coordination with the Under Secretary of Defense for Acquisition and Sustainment and the Director, shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a report assessing BOOST program effectiveness in accelerating the adoption or integration of commercial technologies into programs of record or fielded capabilities of the Department of Defense, including—“(1) a summary of persons assisted and integrated commercial technologies; “(2) recommendations of the Secretary to improve the BOOST program; and “(3) a recommendation whether to continue or terminate the BOOST program. “(f) Sunset.—The BOOST program established under this section, and the authorities and requirements under this section, shall expire on December 31, 2030. “(g) Definitions.—In this section:“(1) The term ‘portfolio acquisition executive’ has the meaning given in [section 1732 of title 10](./chapter-087-defense-acquisition-workforce.md#section-1732), United States Code, as added by section 1802 of this Act. “(2) The term ‘program manager’ has the meaning given in [section 1737 of title 10](./chapter-087-defense-acquisition-workforce.md#section-1737), United States Code. “(3) The term ‘product support manager’ has the meaning given in [section 1733 of title 10](./chapter-087-defense-acquisition-workforce.md#section-1733), United States Code, as added by section 1803 of this Act.”

+#### Increase in Air Force and Navy Use of Commercial Dual-Use Parts in Certain Aircraft and Engines
+Pub.
 L. 117–263, div.
 A, title I, § 161, Dec.
 23, 2022, 136 Stat.
-2461, provided that: “(a) In General.—Not later than 180 days after the date of the enactment of this Act [Dec.
-23, 2022], the Secretary of the Air Force, with respect to the Air Force, and the Secretary of the Navy, with respect to the Navy, shall develop and implement processes and procedures for—“(1) the acquisition of used, overhauled, reconditioned, and remanufactured commercial dual-use parts; and “(2) the use of such commercial dual-use parts in all—“(A) commercial derivative aircraft and engines; and “(B) aircraft used by the Air Force or Navy that are based on the design of commercial products. “(b) Procurement of Parts.—The processes and procedures implemented under subsection (a) shall provide that commercial dual-use parts shall be acquired—“(1) pursuant to competitive procedures (as defined in [section 3012 of title 10](./chapter-201-definitions.md#section-3012), United States Code); and “(2) only from suppliers that provide parts that possess an Authorized Release Certificate Federal Aviation Administration Form 8130-3 Airworthy Approval Tag from a certified repair station pursuant to part 145 of title 14, Code of Federal Regulations. “(c) Definitions.—In this section:“(1) Commercial derivative.—The term ‘commercial derivative’ means an item procured by the Department of Defense that is or was produced using the same or similar production facilities, a common supply chain, and the same or similar production processes that are used for the production of the item as predominantly used by the general public or by nongovernmental entities for purposes other than governmental purposes. “(2) Commercial dual-use part.—The term ‘commercial dual-use part’ means a product that is—“(A) a commercial product; “(B) dual-use; “(C) described in subsection (b)(2); and “(D) not a life-limited part. “(3) Commercial product.—The term ‘commercial product’ has the meaning given such term in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim), United States Code. “(4) Dual-use.—The term ‘dual-use’ has the meaning given such term in [section 4801 of title 10](./chapter-381-defense-industrial-base-generally.md#section-4801), United States Code.”
+2461, as amended by Pub.
+L. 118–159, div.
+A, title I, § 161, Dec.
+23, 2024, 138 Stat.
+1815, provided that: “(a) In General.—Not later than 180 days after the date of the enactment of this Act [Dec.
+23, 2022], the Secretary of the Air Force, with respect to the Air Force, and the Secretary of the Navy, with respect to the Navy, shall develop and implement processes and procedures for—“(1) the acquisition of new, used, overhauled, reconditioned, and remanufactured commercial dual-use parts; and “(2) the use of such commercial dual-use parts in all—“(A) commercial derivative aircraft and engines; and “(B) aircraft used by the Air Force or Navy that are based on the design of commercial products. “(b) Procurement of Parts.—The processes and procedures implemented under subsection (a) shall provide that commercial dual-use parts shall be acquired—“(1) pursuant to competitive procedures (as defined in [section 3012 of title 10](./chapter-201-definitions.md#section-3012), United States Code); and “(2) only from suppliers that provide parts that possess an Authorized Release Certificate Federal Aviation Administration Form 8130-3 Airworthy Approval Tag from a certified repair station pursuant to part 145 of title 14, Code of Federal Regulations, or from a certified production approval holder pursuant to part 21 of title 14, Code of Federal Regulations. “(c) Definitions.—In this section:“(1) Commercial derivative.—The term ‘commercial derivative’ means an item procured by the Department of Defense that is or was produced using the same or similar production facilities, a common supply chain, and the same or similar production processes that are used for the production of the item as predominantly used by the general public or by nongovernmental entities for purposes other than governmental purposes. “(2) Commercial dual-use part.—The term ‘commercial dual-use part’ means a product that is—“(A) a commercial product; “(B) dual-use; “(C) described in subsection (b)(2); and “(D) not a life-limited part. “(3) Commercial product.—The term ‘commercial product’ has the meaning given such term in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim), United States Code. “(4) Dual-use.—The term ‘dual-use’ has the meaning given such term in [section 4801 of title 10](./chapter-381-defense-industrial-base-generally.md#section-4801), United States Code.”

 #### Use of Commercial Items in Distributed Common Ground Systems
 Pub.
 L. 115–91, div.
 A, title XVI, § 1698, Dec.
 12, 2017, 131 Stat.
 1794, provided that: “(a) In General.—The procurement process for each covered Distributed Common Ground System shall be carried out in accordance with [section 2377 of title 10](./chapter-chapter-140-chapter-chapter-140.md#section-2377), United States Code [now [10 U.S.C.
 3453](./chapter-247-procurement-of-commercial-products-and-commercial-services.md#section-3453)]. “(b) Certification.—Not later than 30 days after the date of the enactment of this Act [Dec.
 12, 2017], the service acquisition executive responsible for each covered Distributed Common Ground System shall certify to the appropriate congressional committees that the procurement process for increments of the system procured after the date of the enactment of this Act will be carried out in accordance with [section 2377 of title 10](./chapter-chapter-140-chapter-chapter-140.md#section-2377), United States Code [now [10 U.S.C.
 3453](./chapter-247-procurement-of-commercial-products-and-commercial-services.md#section-3453)]. “(c) Definitions.—In this section:“(1) The term ‘appropriate congressional committees’ means—“(A) the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives]; and “(B) the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives. “(2) The term ‘covered Distributed Common Ground System’ includes the following:“(A) The Distributed Common Ground System of the Army. “(B) The Distributed Common Ground System of the Navy. “(C) The Distributed Common Ground System of the Marine Corps. “(D) The Distributed Common Ground System of the Air Force. “(E) The Distributed Common Ground System of the Special Operations Forces.”